-The two input level attenuators on the front panel adjust the signal level for their respective amplifier channel in all modes.
-They are calibrated in dB to assist the setup of active loudspeaker systems, or to cut down unwanted noise from the input signal.
+The four input level attenuators on the front panel adjust the signal level for their respective amplifier channel in all modes.
+They are calibrated in dB to help setting up active loudspeaker systems or cutting down unwanted noise from the input signal.

-In bridge mode both controls must be in the same position, so that the speaker load will be shared equally between the channels.
+In bridged mode, both controls must be in the same position, so that the speaker load will be shared equally between the channels.